Independent assessment is usually sought for a variety of reasons.

 How do I organise an assessment?

-If your child is in a mainstream school we would strongly advise that you speak to your school first - they operate a staged intervention system for identification and support for children with additional support needs - and it is free.
+If your child is in a mainstream school we would strongly advise that you speak to your school first - most operate a staged intervention system which can include a contextualised process to identify and support children with additional support needs - and it is free.

-However, as a parent you have the right to choose if you want to pay to have an independent assessment instead of a school assessment.
-If you want to have a chat about the various pros and cons to independent assessments you should call the Dyslexia Scotland Helpline.
+However, as a parent you have the right to choose if you want your child to be assessed independently of the school.
+If you want to have a chat about independent assessments, you should call the Dyslexia Scotland Helpline on 0344 800 8484.

 If your child is in an independent school, speak to the Support for Learning Teacher.
 It may well be that they have recommended that you obtain an independent assessment, in which case, do just give us a call to discuss this further.
 But if you haven't had any discussions with them, you might like to do that first.